Webinar: Justice in biodiversity transitions: Insights from Europe | 10 February

 Programme:

-• 14.05-14.20 presentation: Talk about justice: real-world examples of justice in biodiversity transitions, Thomas Fransen and researcher & advisor Symke Nieboer
+• 14.05-14.20 presentation: Talk about justice: real-world examples of justice in biodiversity transitions, Thomas Fransen, researcher and advisor & Symke Nieboer, researcher & advisor / DRIFT for transition

 • 14.20-14.50 panel discussion: Putting justice into practice?
-Panel reflections from the EU policy and local practitioner level
+Panel reflections from the EU policy and local practitioner level.
+Guest panelists: Lara Sibbing, advisor and speaker on the new economy, agriculture and food & Ida Simonsen, agro-ecological farmer

 • 14.50-15.10 questions